Potluck Spareribs Recipe

 "I will never buy bottled sauce again.This is the best recipe we have ever tasted.
 I will be making this many times this summer for family and friends.
 Thank-you for sharing."

 "I love that I had everything on hand for this simple but delicious recipe.
 Its my new favorite pork rib/BBQ sauce recipe.
 I doubled the amount of sauce to jar for another time & am glad I did.
 I love black pepper, so I doubled it, if you like heat..jack it up.
 It is sticky sweet, lick your fingers good.
-I also made it on the stove and let it reduce & blend.
-I baked country ribs uncovered.
-Would be a good recipe for company..tastes like famous ribs from a long gone restaurant.
+I made it on the stove and let it reduce & blend.
+I've used regular ribs & country ribs.
+Its a good recipe for company..tastes like famous ribs from a long gone restaurant.
 Bobby Rubinos.
-Can't wait to make it again."
+Can't wait to make it again & again.
+Here I am, years later, putting this together for my family.
+So many people have asked for the recipe.
+Sheri, you rock!"

 "Looking fwd. to making these soon; have not yet had pleasure since we've become empty nesters.
 Although it does not seem fair of me to make this comment, the only thing I would do differently is use Pace Mild Picante Sauce instead of ketchup.
 Thank you for sharing!!!
 K."